celery/celery/docs/userguide/canvas.rst

 .. versionadded:: 2.0

-We just learned how to call a task using the tasks ``delay`` method, and this is often all you need, but sometimes you may want to pass the signature of a task invocation to another process or as an argument to another function, for this Celery uses something called *subtasks*.
+You just learned how to call a task using the tasks ``delay`` method in the :ref:`calling <calling>` guide, and this is often all you need, but sometimes you may want to pass the signature of a task invocation to another process or as an argument to another function, for this Celery uses something called *subtasks*.

 A :func:`~celery.subtask` wraps the arguments, keyword arguments, and execution options of a single task invocation in a way such that it can be passed to functions